-- same events and programs he was attending, even ones that occurred off-campus.
-Scout later discovered that Avery had installed spyware on his computer that allowed Avery to take screen shots of Scout's computer.
-Scout believes this is how Avery was determining where Scout was going to be at any given time. - A graduate student working as an on-campus tutor received flowers and gifts delivered to their office.
-After learning the gifts were from a student they recently tutored, the graduate student thanked the student and stated that it was not necessary and would appreciate the gift deliveries to stop.
-The student then started leaving notes of love and gratitude on the graduate assistant's car, both on-campus and at home.
-Asked again to stop, the student stated by email: "You can ask me to stop, but I'm not giving up.
-We are meant to be together, and I'll do anything necessary to make you have the feelings for me that I have for you."
+- Students A and B were friends with benefits.
+Student A wanted a more serious relationship, which caused student B to break it off.
+Student A could not let go, and pursued student B relentlessly.
+Student B obtained a campus no-contact order.
+Subsequently, Student B discovered their social media accounts were being accessed, and things were being posted and messaged as if they were from them, but they were not.
+Whoever accessed their account posted a picture of a penis, making it look as if they had sent out a picture of themselves, though it was not their penis.
+This caused them considerable embarrassment and social anxiety.
+They changed their passwords, only to have it happen again.
+Seeking help from the Assistant Vice President for Equity, Diversity and Inclusion, Student B met with the IT department, which discovered an app on their phone and a keystroke recorder on their laptop, both of which were being used to transmit their data to a third party. - A graduate student working as an on-campus tutor received flowers and gifts delivered to their office.
+After learning the gifts were from a student they recently tutored, the graduate student thanked the student and stated that it was not necessary and would appreciate it if the gift deliveries stopped.
+The student then started leaving notes of love and gratitude on the tutor's car, both on-campus and at home.
+Asked again to stop, the student stated by email, "You can ask me to stop, but I'm not giving up.
+We are meant to be together, and I'll do anything to make you have the feelings for me that I have for you."
 When the tutor did not respond, the student emailed again, "You cannot escape me.
 I will track you to the ends of the earth.
-We are meant to be together."
-This is a form of stalking and is against College policy.
+If I can't have you, no one will."